The role of HR with regard to California’s overtime payment laws is to meet the following broad objectives:

 Computer software occupations exemption

-Note that this exemption leans toward computer software as opposed to computer hardware, although software can be hard-wired into hardware.
-Note also that this exemption may not apply to project managers, and the federal exemption may actually be narrower than the California exemption in some respects.
-The California Division of Labor Statistics and Research is required to adjust both the hourly pay rate and the salary level described in this paragraph on October 1 of each year to be effective on January 1 of the following year by an amount equal to the percentage increase in the California Consumer Price Index for Urban Wage Earners and Clerical Workers (PDF).
+The Director’s Office of Policy, Research and Legislation (OPRL) is required to adjust both the hourly pay rate and the salary level on October 1 of each year to be effective on January 1 of the following year by an amount equal to the percentage increase in the California Consumer Price Index for Urban Wage Earners and Clerical Workers (PDF).

 Outside sales exemption

-Federal law has an overtime exemption for outside sales (PDF).
+Federal law has an overtime exemption for outside sales.
 The key term here is “outside,” which may not include an established home office because the home office may be deemed part of the employer’s place of business.
 The gist of the exemption is the employee making sales “on the road.”
-A California employee qualifies for the outside sales exemption if the employee is:
+A California employee qualifies for the outside sales exemption if the employee meets the following criteria:

 This exemption correlates to the “hunter” model of sales, in which extensive time may be expended traveling and bringing back a few “big kills.”
 See, Designing Compensation Systems for Sales Professionals.